pandas-dev/pandas/doc/source/io.rst

     * :ref:`to_clipboard<io.clipboard>`
     * :ref:`to_pickle<io.pickle>`

+:ref:`Here <io.perf>` is an informal performance comparison for some of these IO methods.

 .. note::
    For examples that use the ``StringIO`` class, make sure you import it according to your Python version, i.e. ``from StringIO import StringIO`` for